What is Microdermabrasion?

 It takes about 35 - 45 + minutes and there's no down-time for the skin to recover.
 That's why it's also sometimes called a "lunchtime peel."
-(With the microdermabrasion treatment, you also receive a facial cleanse, Ice hammer treatment, Hyaluronic treatment and moisturizing. )
+(With the microdermabrasion treatment, you receive a facial cleanse, Hydrafacial (for a hydration and deeper cleanse) moisturizing & Ice hammer treatment).

 It is important to realize that you have taken off the outermost layer of the skin, which is also its protection, so this is not the time to go to the beach.
 Be careful with your skin a few days after the microdermabrasion treatment: don't do vigorous exercise and don't expose your skin to the sun.
 Wear a gentle physical sunscreen, even if its a cloudy day.

 The difference between the crystal microdermabrasion process and the new technology of the diamond-tip microdermabrasion process.

 The crystal microdermabrasion device consists of a compressor that draws in air through a hand-held wand.
 When the wand touches the skin, a vacuum is created.
 Aluminum oxide crystals, also known as corundum (the second-hardest mineral next to diamonds) blast across the skin’s surface, picking up dead surface skin cells along the way.
 The crystals and dead skin cells are quickly sucked up through a different tube in the same wand and go to a disposal bag.